OpportunityIntl/Weavr/README.md

 Weavr
 =========

 Weavr is a frontend framework for Opportunity International.
 Still in development.
-Documentation below.
+You can see a demonstration [here](http://opportunityintl.github.io/Weavr).
+Incomplete documentation below.

 ##CSS